Learn to Play Keyboard Instrument Music Fast!

 Test your memory

-This lesson will prepare you to play Scarborough Fair on the piano.
+This lesson will prepare you to play Scarborough Fair on the piano or any other keyboard instrument.
 You can watch the keyboard notes too.

 Download the sheet music and notes for Scarborough Fair.